Battle of Mogadishu (1993): Irregular Somali forces/Volunteers

-During the October 3–4 battle SNA forces also fought alongside hundreds of irregulars or "volunteers" as referred to by U.S. Special Envoy to Somalia Robert B. Oakley, composed mostly of untrained civilians-turned-combatants, many of whom were women and children who had grievances against UNOSOM troops.
+During the October 3–4 battle, SNA fighters fought alongside volunteer insurgents who were largely untrained civilians-turned-combatants, some of whom were women and children with grievances against UNOSOM troops.
+Large numbers of Somalis not affiliated with the SNA spontaneously joined the battle as it was ongoing, as small arms were widely distributed and available among the civilian population of Mogadishu.
+Many volunteers did not actually take part in combat, but instead operated as reconnaissance or runners for insurgents.
 Human rights abuses and killings by peacekeepers, U.S. military airstrikes in heavily populated neighborhoods resulting in civilian casualties, forced evictions for UN compound expansions and the difficulty of receiving legal recourse for wrongs committed by United Nations forces all inflamed the growing animosity of the civilian population of Mogadishu.
-According to a witness account from American journalist Scott Peterson, in the days preceding the battle, renewed Somali anger against UNOSOM troops had been building following an incident where American mortar crews had fired shells into the dense neighborhoods surrounding their base—resulting in the death of family of 8 and injuring 34, enraging the citizens of South Mogadishu.
+American journalist Scott Peterson reported that in the days preceding the battle, Somali anger against UNOSOM troops was stoked when American mortar crews had fired shells into the dense neighborhoods surrounding their base, killing a family of eight and injuring 34.
+This enraged many citizens of South Mogadishu.

-Large numbers of Somalis not affiliated with the SNA spontaneously joined the fight alongside the SNA during the battle, as small arms were widely distributed and among the civilian population of Mogadishu.
 The irregulars often complicated the situation on the ground for SNA commanders, as they were not controllable and often got in the way by demanding ammunition and burdening the militia's medical evacuation system.
-A significant element of the volunteers consisted of seniors, women and children who utilized small arms.
-Many volunteers did not actually take part in combat, but instead operated as reconnaissance or runners for SNA troops.

-Remarkably, many of the volunteers during the Battle of Mogadishu came from rival clans, to the extent where members of the Abgal and Habar Gidr clans, who had destroyed large swathes of Mogadishu fighting each other only a few months earlier, fought side by side against UNOSOM forces.
+Some volunteers consisted of elderly people, women and children who utilized small arms.
+Many of the volunteers during the Battle of Mogadishu came from rival clans.
+Members of the Abgal and Habar Gidr clans, respectively loyal to Ali Mahdi and his prime rival Aidid, fought side by side against UNOSOM forces.
+Somali fighters from Al-Itihaad al-Islamiya also joined the battle.